yuxqiu/.dotfiles/README.md

 0. To export, run `npm list --global --parseable --depth=0 | sed '1d' | awk '{gsub(/\/.*\//,"",$1); print}' > path/to/npmfile`
 1. To import, run `xargs npm install --global < path/to/npmfile`
 2. See [Export import npm global packages](https://stackoverflow.com/a/41199625)

-## gpg

-0. If you use gpg to sign commits, you can export it via `gpg --export-secret-key -a [email] > private.asc`
-1. To import, run `gpg --import private.asc`

 ## Texlive